Mental Health 301:

 Despite stereotypes, OCD is *not* a merely a preference for neatness or liking things orderly.
 It is a serious, chronic, and long-lasting mental health condition that requires professional treatment!

-Although 20% of the adult population reports having an anxiety disorder, about 1% of the population (2.2 million people) has OCD, and symptoms first appear in the teen years.
+While 20% of the adult population reports having an anxiety disorder, about 1% of the population (2.2 million people) has OCD, and symptoms first appear in the teen years.
 Scientists do not fully understand what can cause OCD, although it includes genetic factors, brain structure, and environment.
 Someone who has experience abuse in childhood is at higher risk for developing OCD.
 Also, some people develop OCD after a strep infection.
 None of these things is your fault!

 People with OCD may have obsessions, compulsions, or both.
 These symptoms interfere with aspects of life, like work, school, and relationships.

-Common obsessions include concerns about cleanliness, fear of losing something, aggression, and a need for symmetry.
+Examples of obsessions include concerns about cleanliness, fear of losing something, aggression, and a need for symmetry.

 Compulsions are behaviors that one feels the urge to repeat over and over.
 These behaviors are like rituals that someone with OCD performs because s/he feels they will keep bad things from happening.